-- **Update: If you own a heat sealer, you many need to change the strips sometime during the life of the machine.
+- **Update: If you own a heat sealer, you may need to change the strips sometime during the life of the machine.

-- I’m not sure what the strips are called, but Amazon has them listed as “Spare Parts.”
-They aren’t expensive and you’ll can get 2 for less than $5.
+- I’m not sure what the strips are called, but Amazon has them listed as “Spare Parts” and they aren’t expensive and you’ll get 2 for less than $5.
 Not a bad deal if you ask me, but just make sure these will work with your machine before you order.

 I hope this helps you decide on a heat sealer.
 It’s clear to see why cookie decorators use this machine and I wish I would have purchased mine years ago.
-I know my impulse Heat Sealere aka “Sticky” and I are going to become friends fast with the holidays coming up.
-And since he works so well, I am willing to find a storage place for him.
-Well worth the effort to move a few things around.
+I know my impulse heat sealer and I am going to become friends.
+With the holiday arriving I’m willing to find a storage place for him.
+It’s well worth the effort to move a few things around.

 Disclaimer: Lisa Snyder is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.